troyc/car_research/audit/audit1-50.md

 Pair ✓, axis ride ✓.
 The commenter **owned both** (GLE 3 years, traded for X5) →
 evidence `owned_both`, not `test_drove_both` (the stored wt 3.0 is right; the tag is wrong — matters for the owners-only fit, where `test_drove_both` is dropped).
-**Upvotes: stored 21, current score 10** — the largest discrepancy in the batch (see notes).
+**Upvotes: stored 21, current score 10** — the largest discrepancy in the batch; a non-issue given the planned removal of upvotes from all data and calculations (see notes).
 Suggest the fuller quote.

 ---

 ## Cross-cutting notes

-1. **`upvotes` column is unreliable for several rows.** Current Reddit scores vs stored: row 19 (stored 1, now 3), row 22 (3 → 1), row 32 (0 → 3), row 35 (4 → 6), row 50
+1. **`upvotes` column is unreliable for several rows (non-issue — planned for removal).**
+   Current Reddit scores vs stored: row 19 (stored 1, now 3), row 22 (3 → 1), row 32 (0 → 3), row 35 (4 → 6), row 50
    (21 → 10). ±1 elsewhere (rows 1, 2, 3, 11, 12, 13–15, 16, 18, 20, 21, 23, 24, 25, 28,
    31, 36, 37, 45, 47, 48, 49).
-Since weight = base × log(1+upvotes), a 21-vs-10 error
+Were the column still live, a 21-vs-10 error would
-   changes row 50's karma multiplier by ~25%, and 0-vs-3 changes row 32 from no boost to a 1.39× boost.
-Recommend re-capturing upvotes for rows 19, 22, 32, 35, 50 (all these
+   change row 50's karma multiplier by ~25%, and 0-vs-3 would change row 32 from no boost to a 1.39× boost. **However, upvotes are planned to be removed from all data and calculations** (the `upvotes` column and the `log(1+upvotes)` karma multiplier), so these values are legacy — do not re-capture them.
-   threads are archived, so scores are frozen now — today's number is the definitive one).

 2. **Stored quotes contain coder editorial text in rows 16 and 19** ("(vs XC60 harsher;
    XT5 called lazy)" and the 😭 row).
 The `quote` column should be verbatim source text